Johnston Basketball Club

 A: Yes, all coaches (Head and Assistant) are evaluated.
 We use an anonymous, on-line survey at the end of each season.
 This evaluation is requested to be completed jointly by each player and parent.
 The results are then used to help determine the coaching staff for the following season.
 The results are shared with the coaches to establish the actions necessary for improvement.

-3. What is the difference between the Gold and Purple teams?
+3. What is the difference between the Gold, Purple, White, etc. teams?

 A: In order to field the most competitive teams and allow for players to compete and develop with teammates of the same skill level, the Gold team is selected by the coaches and evaluators during tryouts as the 10 players with a higher skill level.
 Consideration also goes into making a well-rounded and cohesive team that plays well together.
 Team size will typically be between 8-10 players.

-4. Do the Gold and Purple teams practice or compete against each other?
+4. Do the teams in one grade practice or compete against each other?

 A: We encourage the teams of the same grade level to practice and scrimmage against each other.
 The teams could play against each other if they happen to enter the same tournament.
 We also encourage the Gold team of one age group to practice against the Purple team of the grade higher on occasion to experience a different level of competition allowing the team to focus on strong and weak elements of their game.